diShine-digital-agency/prismo/GUIDE.md

-# Prismo — Complete User Guide
+# Prismo: Complete User Guide

 **Everything you need to know to set up, use, and get the most out of Prismo.**